Get unlimited local news and information that matters to you.

 Pedestrian-friendly projects intended to promote safety, health

 People walk along the Taylor Dock boardwalk in Bellingham.
-The city's main planning document for pedestrian amenities such as Taylor Dock is getting an update (Hailey Hoffman/Cascadia Daily News)
+The city's main planning document for pedestrian amenities such as Taylor Dock is getting an update, and the public is invited to weigh in.
+(Hailey Hoffman/Cascadia Daily News)

 The Bellingham planning document that focuses on pedestrians is a decade old, and city officials are seeking public input for an update.